 - Microwave the distilled water for 10 seconds first.

-I am not lying when I say that being diligent about the nasal rinses daily has helped my allergies drastically.
-In fact, it has helped more than any allergy medication ever has!
+It has helped more than any allergy medication ever has.
 I hope that this can help you find some relief and go out and enjoy the flowers!

 - Shower at the end of the day.
 When the pollen count is high it is best to shower at the end of the day, so you are not sleeping with a head covered in the stuff that makes your eyes water!

 - Use local honey as a sweetener.
 I believe it has helped me and my family build our immunity to local allergens so I choose to buy local in case there is any proof that it helps with allergies (plus I love to support local farmers!).

 - Keep your windows closed in the spring months.
 It is tempting to open up the windows to let the cool spring breezes in, but if you are a severe allergy sufferer, you are just letting the enemy invade your home!